bamcis-io/HDFS/README.md

     Remove-HDFSXAttr -Path "" -Name "user.test"

 ## Revision History

+### 1.0.0.2
+Added the ability to send file content to HDFS with New-HDFSItem

 ### 1.0.0.1
 Improved error handling.
 Added -Confirm and -Force functionality where applicable.